Jannik-Schilling/WaterNetAnalyzer/README.md

 # WaterNetAnalyzer
 ....is a QGIS3 plugin to create a water network (sewer network, river network) from a line layer (shapefile).
 So far the plugin provides three tools.
+An instructional video can be found [on youtube](https://www.youtube.com/watch?v=3GBr57evQPI) (thanks to Hans van der Kwast)

 **Installation:**
 * *Option 1: from zip-File (latest Versions will appear here first)*
   * Download the Git repository as zip-File